cyrillkuettel/libtorch-opencv/README.md

 # Libtorch and Opencv

-A minimal example of how ot use OpenCV and Libtorch in the same project.
+A minimal example of how to use OpenCV and Libtorch in the same project.

 The project expects libtorch/ in the top-level direcotry.
 I have not included this in the repository to keep it light.